Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-As for the two right-side sums resulting from (\ref{eq:twoterms}), we begin with $\Phi_x(x^m\scp_{n-1})$ again: Adding this to the right-side sum produced by $2\Phi_x(x^m\scp_n)$ gives which is the right-side sum in (\ref{eq:phiX}) with $m$ replaced by $m+1$.
+As for the two right-side sums resulting from (\ref{eq:twoterms}), we begin with the contribution from $\Phi_x((x^2-\kappa)\Phi_x(x^m\scp_{2,n-1}))$ again: The contribution from $2\Phi_x(x^m\scp_{2,n})$ is Again we combine the two contributions to get which is the right-side sum in (\ref{eq:phiX}) with $m$ replaced by $m+1$.
 This completes the induction step when $n\geq 2$ and thus the proof.\end{proof}